Joe Haldeman: Life

 Haldeman was born in Oklahoma City, Oklahoma.
 His family traveled and he lived in Puerto Rico, New Orleans, Washington, D.C., Bethesda (Maryland) and Anchorage (Alaska) as a child.
 He had to repeatedly start classes as a new kid in local schools.

 In 1965, Haldeman married Mary Gay Potter, known as Gay Haldeman.
 He received a Bachelor of Science degree in Physics and Astronomy from the University of Maryland in 1967.

-He was immediately drafted into the United States Army, where he served as a combat engineer in the Vietnam War.
-He was wounded in combat and received a Purple Heart.
-His wartime experience inspired his first novel War Year.
-In his later books such as The Hemingway Hoax and Old Twentieth, he continued to explore through fiction the experience of combat soldiers in Vietnam and other wars, during the wars and after return home.
+He was immediately drafted into the United States Army.
+Serving as a combat engineer in the Vietnam War, he was wounded in combat and received a Purple Heart.
+He struggled to adjust to civilian life after returning home.
+His wartime experience inspired his debut novel, War Year; his later novels such as The Hemingway Hoax and The Forever War, continued to explore the experience of soldiers in wartime and after returning home.

 In 1975, he received a Master of Fine Arts degree in Creative Writing from the University of Iowa Writers' Workshop.

-Haldeman has resided alternately in Gainesville, Florida and Cambridge, Massachusetts.
-From 1983 until his retirement in 2014, he has been an adjunct professor of writing at the Massachusetts Institute of Technology (MIT).
-MIT serves as the setting for his 2007 novel, The Accidental Time Machine.
+Haldeman has resided alternately in Gainesville, Florida, and Cambridge, Massachusetts.
+From 1983 until his retirement in 2014, he was an adjunct professor of writing at the Massachusetts Institute of Technology (MIT).
+He set his 2007 novel, The Accidental Time Machine at MIT.
 Haldeman is also a painter.

 In 2009 and 2010, Haldeman was hospitalized for pancreatitis.

 Work

 Haldeman's first book was a 122-page novel, War Year, published by Holt, Rinehart and Winston in May 1972.
 The novel was sold with the help of fellow writer Ben Bova.
-It was based on his letters home from Vietnam and was marketed as mainstream and Young Adult.
+It was based on his letters home from Vietnam and was marketed as mainstream and young adult.
 His most famous novel is his second, The Forever War (St. Martin's Press, 1974), which was inspired by his Vietnam experiences and originated as his MFA thesis for the Iowa Writers' Workshop.
 It won the year's "Best Novel" Hugo, Nebula and Locus Awards.
 He later wrote sequels.

 In 1975, two Attar novels were published as Pocket Books paperback originals under the pen name Robert Graham.
 Haldeman also wrote two of the earliest original novels based on the 1960s Star Trek television series universe, Planet of Judgment (August 1977) and World Without End (February 1979).